ds12a/blog/_posts/2022-05-21-PlansAndProgress.md

 ---
 layout: post
-title: Plans
+title: Plans And Progress
-description: Plans for this blog.
+description: Plans for this blog and progress made.
 date: 2022-05-21
 tags: Ramble
 ---